QubesOS/qubes-core-admin-client/doc/manpages/qvm-remove.rst

    Remove all qubes at once. dom0 is never removed.
-This operation will prompt for an extra safety confirmation ("IKNOWWHATIAMDOING") unless :option:`--exclude` is also specified.
+This operation will prompt for an extra safety confirmation ("IKNOWWHATIAMDOING") unless :option:`--force` or :option:`--exclude` is also specified.
 Use :option:`--exclude` to preserve specific qubes from the removal.

 .. option:: --exclude